victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 ## How I Organize Papers and Research

 ### Saving Papers
-If there's a paper I've read or want to read, I add it to my library on Google Scholar and add labels.
-I download a copy of the PDF into Google Drive with the naming convention "(first author last name) (date) (first word of title)", eg. gan2014title.
+If there's a paper I've read or want to read, I:

+1. add it to my library on Google Scholar and add labels.
+2. download a copy of the PDF into Google Drive with the naming convention "(first author last name) (date) (first word of title)", eg. gan2014title.
 This is also the naming convention Google scholar uses for BibTeX citations, so it acts as a unique ID for the paper both in my head and whenever I reference it.
 I find it's a good balance of conciseness and memorability.
-I automate the PDF downloading with Pocket (tagging each document with its name/date/title unique ID) and IFTTT.
+3. I automate the PDF downloading with Pocket (tagging each document with its name/date/title unique ID) and IFTTT.
 Ideally Scholar would be more elegantly integrated with IFTTT or RSS.
 Microsoft Academic Search has a public API that could be more elegant, but they don't index enough papers right now.

 This works well because: